 Who shall speak for Truth?
 What mirror perfectly reflects her?
 She employs no custodian.
 She empowers no authority.
-She exclaims not, as it were, to creed or code.
+She exclaims not, as it were, to creed or code, responsible; and she reveals herself truly and perfectly alone to the individual.
+Every soul is her mirror; every heart the sensitive plate on which she photographs her figure.
+Ah, but you say, then Truth is never the same, and being undiscoverable in the absolute, is as uncertain as she is useless.

-"Shine out fair sun and be my glass, That I may see my shadow pass."
+" Shine out fair sun and be my glass, That I may see my shadow pass."